Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Workshops/README.md

 ## Location
 Workshops will be held in-person in Koerner Library at UBC, on the 5th floor, in the Research Commons Room 552.

+Workshops will also be broadcast online.
+For the zoom link, please email prichmond@bcchr.ca

 ## Prerequisites
 These prerequisites apply to anyone joining the workshop and coding along.
 1. Check your access to Sockeye by logging in.